kroysemaj/git-GDI/slides/staging-and-commiting2.md

 ##  staging and commiting

-The changes in `blinky.js` and `inky.js` are related to each other, but the changes in `pinky.js` and `clyde.js` are not related to any of the others.
+The changes in `blinky.js` and `inky.js` are related to each other, but the changes in `pinky.js` are not related to the others.

 You could do the following (don't type these commands):
 ```bash
 $ git add blinky.js
 $ git add inky.js